Portable Audio Video Recorders Policy

 The technology consists of the camera, which is typically worn on the officer’s uniform (placed optionally on the shoulder lapel, sunglasses, or hat), with a forward-facing viewable area.
 When thinking about the mounting location, an agency should consider the uniform types worn by officers and how uniforms may vary throughout the year (summer, winter).
 Additional accessories may be required to ensure the camera is properly positioned, securely attached and protected to support the officer and his or her unique mission.
 There are a number of different types of cameras with differing options, including user controls such as push to record, touch-screen controls, video and audio feed, and playback in field.
 The video evidence is uploaded through a docking station on a local storage device (e.g., server) or through an online web-based digital media storage platform where the evidence can be encrypted and managed.

 Significant findings in the field with the use of the BWC

 - Reduces the need for Use of Force

 - Can validate an officer’s actions

 - Can capture bad behavior

 - Can identify training needs

-McLeod County Board meeting and public listening session will be held June 21, 2022 at 4:30 p.m.
+McLeod County Board meeting and public listening session was held June 21, 2022 at 4:30 p.m.

-McLeod County Sheriff’s Deputies and Correctional Officers will be wearing body worn cameras in the fall of 2022
+McLeod County Sheriff’s Deputies and Correctional Officers began wearing body worn cameras in the fall of 2022